kpb/cultureofcode.online/content/blog/culture/meeting-quote-of-my-career.md

 draft: false
 ---

 > We [development] need to test our features.
-We can't rely on QE for this.
+We can't rely on QE for this.<!--more-->
+>

--- random developer having an agile awakening
+> -- random developer having an agile awakening